The ADA supports water fluoridation as a safe, effective method for preventing dental cavities.

 Fluoridation of drinking water continues to be the most economical means of getting the proven protection that fluoride gives to teeth.
 Children need fluoride protection while their teeth are developing.
 Adults also benefit from fluoride since the risk of root decay increases with aging.
 A 2013 Canadian study estimates that for every dollar invested in water fluoridation, $71.05 to $82.83 is saved in dental costs.

-Fluoride Frequently Asked Questions
+Frequently Asked Questions: Fluoride

 Helpful links